Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs: Supplementary Material

 \section{Supplementary Material}

-\subsectionX{The Data} For this analysis we used data from nuclear DIS (including JLab), Drell-Yan (DY), and high-mass $W/Z$ production.
+\subsectionX{The Data} For this analysis, we used data from nuclear DIS (including JLab), Drell-Yan (DY), and high-mass $W/Z$ production.
 These are the same data as used in the nCTEQ15HIX analysis of Ref.~\cite{Segarra:2020gtj} with the addition of the LHC $W/Z$ production data from proton-lead collisions used in the nCTEQ15WZ~\cite{Kusina:2020lyz} analysis.
 As with nCTEQ15HIX, we choose kinematic selection cuts of $Q{>}1.3$~GeV and $W{>}1.7$~GeV for DIS data.
-These cuts are relaxed as compared to the usual requirements ($Q{>}2$~GeV and $W{>}3.5$~GeV) enforced in previous nCTEQ nPDF analyses, which allows us to include more of the high-$x$ data in particular data from JLab experiments. \subsectionX{The Fits} For our fit to the nuclear data, we fix the proton PDFs $f_{i/p}(x,Q)$ to the nCTEQ15 proton distributions~\cite{Kovarik:2015cma}.
+These cuts are relaxed as compared to the usual requirements ($Q{>}2$~GeV and $W{>}3.5$~GeV) enforced in previous nCTEQ nPDF analyses, which allows us to include more of the high-$x$ data in particular data from JLab experiments.

+\subsectionX{The Fits} For our fit to the nuclear data, we fix the proton PDFs $f_{i/p}(x,Q)$ to the nCTEQ15 proton distributions~\cite{Kovarik:2015cma}.
 We have also explored other proton sets from different groups, e.g.~\cite{Hou:2019efy,H1:2015ubc,Accardi:2016qay,NNPDF:2017mvq} and obtained comparable results.

-The {\tt traditional} fit uses the same parametrization and open parameters as the nCTEQ15HIX analysis.
 We parameterize the SRC PDFs using a similar form as in both nCTEQ15 and nCTEQ15HIX: